As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 Be careful using mosquito sprays on children; look for products formulated for kids, and be sure to ask your pediatrician for advice.
 Here's guidance from the American Academy of Pediatrics: Choosing an Insect Repellent for Your Child.

 Remove tall weeds and excessive brush to eliminate the places where adult mosquitos rest during the day.

 Mosquito Dunks can be placed in standing water to kill mosquito larvae.
 The active ingredient, Bacillus thuringiensis israelensis, or Bti, is a bacterium that won't harm other creatures, including birds, fish, amphibians, pets and people.
-They are safe to place in ponds, birdbaths, gutters, etc. and one Mosquito Dunk will remain effective for 30 days.
+They are safe to place in ponds, bird baths, gutters, rain barrels and similar locations.
+One Mosquito Dunk will remain effective for 30 days.